 The entry-level motorcycle segment, like many underdeveloped countries, is the most popular and important one in India.
-From time-to-time bike makers introduce new models in this segment but most launches revolve around updated versions of tried-and-tested formulas..
+From time to time bike makers introduce new models in this segment but most launches revolve around updated versions of tried-and-tested formulas.
 Hero is a popular name in the entry-level commuter segment, and if you live in India, you must have heard of the Passion.
-The motorcycle has been fulfilling demands of the Indian middle-class population for many years.
+The motorcycle has been fulfilling the demands of the Indian middle-class population for many years.
 It has even survived the onslaught of several cut-throat competitors over time thanks to constant upgradation.
-The new 2020 Hero Passion Pro was recently launched in our market and along with a new BS6-compliant powertrain, it gets updated looks and features list as well.
+The new Hero Passion Pro BS6 was recently launched in our market and along with a new BS6-compliant powertrain, it gets updated looks and features list as well.

 Hero Passion Pro BS6- Styling & Looks

 Compared to the BS4 model, the new Hero Passion Pro has more lively design elements.
 In terms of looks, it will now appeal to younger and mature audiences alike.
 Hero has added some smart-looking graphics, which make this everyday commuter look quite eye-catching.
 Up-front, the bike gets a halogen headlamp along with halogen side indicators.
 The headlamp offers a good throw and illuminates the road quite well.
 It also gets a blacked-out windshield with new Hero badging at the bottom.
 Moreover, it also gets sporty-looking 18-inch five-spoke wheels to complement the overall sporty additions.
 The muscular fuel tank gets nifty-looking shrouds, which also enhance the overall appeal of the motorcycle.